 Legislation seeks to realize the greatest possible happiness (all things considered) of the greatest number of citizens (Rule Utilitarianism-Act Utilitarianism).43

 Redistribution of wealth (taxation etc.) is only legitimate if and only if such limitation of individual rights is necessary for the welfare of society44 (by application of the Marginal Utility Principle) and should stop when it starts to become counterproductive (Efficiency Cost).
 The sole reliance on human endeavours to determine the Greatest Happiness Principle45 is almost a practical impossibility46.
 That is why we rely on the idea of Marginal Utility.
 The idea is that the benefit a $ 100 brings to a single unemployed mother is much greater than that it contributes to the well being of a well-to-do business person.
 Imagine that a person is stranded in the desert and is dying of thirst.
 The added value of the first drink of water you offer him/her is priceless.
 But then this “added value” attributed to drinks diminishes the more he/she consumes what you offer.
 Same concept applies to money, goods and services.
 The idea of Marginal Utility is conceptualized.
 When applied in political economy it means that governments will take from the better doing and give to the less fortunate because economic policy is all about utility (added value).
-And utility is maximized whenever the greatest number of people benefit out of it.
+And utility is maximized whenever the greatest number of people benefit from it.
 The challenge is to balance social well-fare policies so as not to discourage productivity by robbing people of any individual incentive to produce (Efficiency Cost).

 Contemporary development theories47 would have it that in order for a given economy to flourish there should be a pre-existing social/legal/human order.
 For a free market economy to function a certain legislative infrastructure should pre-exist.48 This theory of Development holds law at the very front of its battles.49 Law is not just a fostering environment for development;50 it is the most important tool51 for redistribution of power and wealth.52